Merkoba/Meltdown/README.md

 Format is `[seconds] [commands] [/now (optional)]`

-For example `--task "60 /signal update`
+For example `--task "60 /signal update"`

 This will run the `update` signal every 60 seconds.